esphome/esphome-docs/components/servo.rst

 motor controllers that contain all the electronics necessary for driving the motor and provide a simple PWM interface to control the motor.

-This integration works with both continuous-rotation and absolute servos and has a similar interface to the Arduino Servo library.
+This component works with both continuous-rotation and absolute servos and has a similar interface to the Arduino Servo library.

 First, create an :ref:`output component <output>` (here ``esp8266_pwm``) for the pin the